Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 Because property (3) forces an absolute dichotomy for any arbitrary subset of $\omega$, this question bisects the infinite Hamming cube $2^\omega$ into two pieces.
 It guarantees a winning submission for every possible $x$.

-Remark 1: The question is equivalent to “Does your hidden sequence fall into the exact set of sequences for which submitting a sequence of all heads define a win?”
-So it’s tautological.
-Before you get upset, read on.
+Remark 1: Note that the question is equivalent to “Does your hidden sequence fall into the exact set of sequences for which submitting a sequence of all heads defines a win?”
+So as I said, this is tautological but also necessary in order for the infinite game to in fact, be a game where matches should dictate wins/losses.

-Remark 3: The strategy exists, but you cannot explicitly write down $\mathscr{U}$ in order to phrase the question.
+Remark 2: Now, the strategy exists but you cannot explicitly write down $\mathscr{U}$ in order to phrase the question.
 To construct a free ultrafilter, you must apply Zorn’s Lemma (which is equivalent to the Axiom of Choice) to extend the Fréchet filter (the filter of cofinite sets) to a maximal filter.
 Zorn’s Lemma is inherently non-constructive; it asserts the existence of a maximal element without providing an algorithm or formula to define it.

 In fact, this limitation is a provable set-theoretic fact: